This Accommodated African Mountain Gorilla Safari starts and ends in Kampala, Uganda. Highlights on this unforgettable wildlife safari include:

 From Lake Bunyonyi we set off on our thrilling gorilla trekking expedition - a once-in-a-lifetime wildlife experience!

 African Mountain Gorillas are critically endangered, with only around 800 wild mountain gorillas remaining in the world.
 By visiting the gorillas you will be directly supporting the efforts to protect these highly endangered primates.
 The money spent on trekking permits is used to help ensure the future of these rare mountain gorillas.

 Gorilla Trekking permits are extremely limited, which calls for flexibility in our tour itinerary and the exact location of our trek, done in groups of a maximum of 6 people.
-The mountain gorillas' habitat spans across the borders of Uganda, Rwanda and the DRC (Democratic Republic of the Congo).
-The Bwindi National Park in Uganda, is our intended gorilla trekking destination, but this is subject to the availability of permits.
-If permits for Unganda's Bwindi Park are not available you will be informed beforehand and we will travel to neighbouring Rwanda or the DRC for mountain gorilla trekking.
+The mountain gorillas' habitat spans across the borders of Uganda, Rwanda and the DRC (the Democratic Republic of the Congo).
+The Bwindi National Park in Uganda is our intended gorilla trekking destination, but this is subject to the availability of permits.
+If permits for Uganda's Bwindi Park are not available you will be informed beforehand and we will travel to neighbouring Rwanda or the DRC for mountain gorilla trekking.

-On the day that you are not gorilla trekking (either day five or six) you will get to visit a village near Lake Bunyonyi.
-This tour to Nyombi Village (included in the Activity Package), offers insight into the culture of the Pygmy people of Uganda.
+On the day that you are not gorilla trekking (either day five or six), you will get to visit a village near Lake Bunyonyi.
+This included tour to Nyombi Village offers insight into the culture of the Pygmy people of Uganda.